 To get started, navigate directly to the Smart Approval creation tool in your family dashboard.
 Follow these steps to define your parameters:

 - Select the Scope: Choose whether the rule applies to a specific child’s wallet or the entire family.
-For older teens handling larger amounts of KES, you may want more granular merchant-based rules, whereas for younger children, a flat “Small Amount” rule usually suffices.
+For older teens handling larger amounts of your local currency, you may want more granular merchant-based rules, whereas for younger children, a flat “Small Amount” rule usually suffices.

 - Define the Trigger (Merchant vs. Amount):